CJRiverFlow/data_wrangling_natural_gas/README.md

 NOTE2: On monthly data option the default date format keeps day = 15 for each month as default.

 # Visualization
-The linear visualization of the Daily dataset can be consulted in the index.html page.
+The linear visualization of the Daily dataset can be consulted on the following URL: https://cjriverflow.github.io/data_wrangling_natural_gas/

 ## Data package
 The daily data package is available from this url: